MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-barchart.md

 ### Render a `stacked` bar chart

-The following query creates a stacked bar chart that shows the total count of storm events by their type for selected states of Texas, California, and Florida.
-Each bar represents a state, and the stacked bars show the breakdown of storm events by type within each state.
+The following query creates a `stacked` bar chart that shows the total count of storm events by their type for selected states of Texas, California, and Florida.
+Each bar represents a storm event type, and the stacked bars show the breakdown of storm events by state within each type.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA1WMwQqDMBBE7/2KJScFf8FDsAqCVFAPvabJQoIYy2atWPrxjdpLT8PMm5meZ5rKF3oOlw+sFgmhZ8UIzkMihvIue5GBKGRTV213q+Xuqqbt6qsUadyEZZoUuTfCcVPMi2fIQe+apPDYznzYnpid13E0k0H6Y6CC/nEwGHQsEfqjpUhbRQyrYwvJ6LzJAys9okm/XvmC/L8AAAA=" target="_blank">Run the query</a>